grumpyp/NLP-quote-maker/README.md

 # NLP-quote-maker
 A NLP driven script which will give you a quote according to the sentence you feed it.
-It pulls data from several API's and makes up a relation by f.e. sentiment of the sentence
+It pulls data from several API's and makes up a relation by f.e. sentiment of the sentence.

-## Run
+## Start-up
 To run the app
-- clone this repository `git clone git@github.com:grumpyp/NLP-quote-maker.git`
+- Clone this repository `git clone git@github.com:grumpyp/NLP-quote-maker.git`
-- setup virtual environment __if required__ `python3 -m venv venv`
+- Setup virtual environment __if required__ `python -m venv venv`
 - Install requirements.txt `pip install -r requirements.txt`
-- set environment variables "mongouser" and "mongopassword"
-- do `flask run`
+- Run app with `python app\main.py`

-## ⭐ Features
+## ⭐ Current features & Interface
-tbd.
+- NLTK SentimentIntensityAnalyzer was used to gpositive/neutral/negative rating scores and normalized into a composite score.
+- Entity labelling with spacy was used to attach one or more classes to each quote.
+- A text box is provided for user input where text is assessed, rated, matched to existing quotes within a quote database, and outputted with associated rating score.

-## 👾 Setup
+## 👾 Repo Setup
-tbd.
+Main branches containing all relevant files for use/development are found in the **deployment** and **development** branch respectively.
+Proposed changes should be done and pulled on development branch first prior to merge with depolyment.

+    app
+    ├── src
+    │   ├── db.py
+    │   └── functions.py
+    ├── static
+    │   ├── css
+    │   │   └── style.css
+    │   └── js
+    │       └── main.js
+    ├── templates
+    │   ├── index.html
+    │   └── layout.html
+    ├── config.py
+    ├── main.py
+    └── views.py

 ## Support & Contributing